 The resulting virtual reality app allows for safe and rapid CBRN training exercises.
 The trainee is in an environment that allows them to carry out their objectives while working as a team.
 Furthermore, the trainer can appropriately evaluate the trainee's performance and can replay their actions.
 Extended Reality (XR) Chemical, Biological, Radiological, and Nuclear (CBRN) training blends modern technology with practical training practices to facilitate impactful exercises.

 Learn More

-Noblis.org/counterWMD
+noblis.org/applied-sciences

-Acknowledgements
+Acknowledgements and Sources

 Funding for this project was provided by Noblis internal research and development funds.